Erichollman96/FLOSS/README.md

 This application also writes to a CSV file in a specified location.

 PRIORITY 1-
-Certain features require specific naming criteria, this is being worked on...
+Certain features require specific naming criteria within the code, this is being worked on...

 1/21/2020 update - operational, doing QA to ensure user errors do not crash the program...

 PRIORITY 2-

 Current database structure is flat format.
 This is to be updated to a star schema...

 XAMPP Download: https://www.apachefriends.org/download.html